kea-classrooms/gh-md-intro-dat22d/navidmirzad.md

 ### Im currently working on:
 * A prioritized list of Programming languages and technologies you wanna work with.
+1. JavaScript
+2. Python
+3. Java
+4. Github
+5. etc....

 * A link to all your public repositories on GitHub.
+<p> This was our final exam project last semester.</p> [Delfinen](https://github.com/math92n4/Delfinen).
+<p> This was another one of our exam projects last semester.</p> [Adventure](https://github.com/math92n4/AdventureProject).
+<p> this was me playing around with branching in GitHub.</p> [Branching](https://github.com/navidmirzad/BranchTesting).

 * Your GMail (if you have more, than just the one you'd like to use for sharing documents).